bravoserver/bravo/docs/packets.rst

 No fields.

-PingPackets are a simple keepalive mechanism that must be sent and received within certain time intervals in order to keep the server from timing out the client or vice versa.
+A simple keepalive mechanism that must be sent and received within certain time intervals in order to keep the server from timing out the client or vice versa.

 LoginPacket (0x01)
 ^^^^^^^^^^^^^^^^^^